RandyQuim/Family.Web/README.md

 A website built using .NET MVC and Entity Framework as a home project for the family and for developing skills.
 Requires admin privileges to view most content and functionality.

-This website is currently active.
+This website is temporarily inactive.